nandlabs/golly-docs/content/docs/_index.md

 ## Available Packages

 Golly contains a rich set of libraries to handle various aspects of development.
-Here's a breakdown of some core packages available in the Golly repository:
+Below is a breakdown of the core packages available in the Golly repository:

+### Core Packages

 1. **Clients**: A flexible package to manage different types of clients.
 This module supports various client types like REST and messaging clients, simplifying the integration of external services into your application.
 2. **CLI (Command-Line Interface)**: This package provides easy-to-use APIs for building complex command-line applications.
 It supports argument parsing, validation, and command structuring, making it ideal for automation tasks or command-line tools.